vasiliybukhanov/Umuse/README.md

    "user" - "password" / "admin" - "password"

 --
-what's done for now: sign in as admin -> click "Genres" pn edit screen -> -> populating table with data from the server
+what's done for now: sign in as admin -> click "Genres" on edit screen -> -> populating table with data from the server